SystemsApproach/sdn/onos.rst

 level of replication needed to guarantee availability in the face of failures.
-The Atomix *group membership* primitive is used to determine the set of available instances, making it possible to detect new instances that have been spun and existing instances that have failed.
+The Atomix *group membership* primitive is used to determine the set of available instances, making it possible to detect new instances that have been spun up and existing instances that have failed.
 (Note that the set of ONOS instances are distinct from the set of Atomix instances, with both able to scale independently.
 This and the next paragraph are focused on the ONOS instances.)